Pillar I

 The Pantheon

-The Sumerian pantheon centered on a group of deities called the Anunnaki—literally "those of princely seed" or, in contested translation, "those who from heaven came to earth."
-They appear across thousands of cuneiform tablets spanning the Sumerian, Akkadian, and Babylonian periods, constituting one of the most extensively documented divine hierarchies in the ancient world (Black & Green, 1992).
+The texts do not describe a pantheon.
+They describe a governance.
+A ruling class called the Anunnaki—rendered in the Sumerian as “those of princely seed,” and in a translation still contested, “those who from heaven came to earth.”
+They appear across thousands of tablets from the third and second millennia BCE, one of the most extensively documented divine hierarchies in the ancient world (Black & Green, 1992).
+The hierarchy has a shape, and the shape has a politics.

 “After kingship descended from heaven, the kingship was in Eridu.” — Sumerian King List, c.
 2100 BCE